Wax Bomb - one of my top sellers

 picture of Beaver Falls

 IS - Second best earner for me.
-Lowest % commision for the photographer (something like 80-20 if you aren't exclusive), most cumbersome, limiting, and annoying upload process, possibly best earner with a bigger portfolio, sales are less likely to drop off without fresh uploads (but if they tweak the search engine, it could really change sales).
+Lowest % commission for the photographer (something like 80-20 if you aren't exclusive - lowered again in 2011 to as low as 85-15), most cumbersome, limiting, and annoying upload process, possibly best earner with a bigger portfolio, sales are less likely to drop off without fresh uploads (but if they tweak the search engine, it could really change sales).
 They seem to be very picky with reviews, often with correct (but nitpicky) rejection reasons.
 They don't seem to have the same definition of artifacting that I have though.
 Their search seems to be the weirdest, as their "controlled vocabulary" is rather arbitrary, and doesn't necessarily default correctly.
-They are coming out with a new subscription model im May 2008.
-It will be interesting to see how that turns out.
+They are coming out with a new subscription model in May 2008.
+It will be interesting to see how that turns out (only a few rare sales).
+I stopped uploading here because of their percentage drop among other things.
+They have had numerous technical, ethical, and PR glitches in the end of 2010 and the start of 2011.
+The IS meltdown seems to continue through 2011 and I deactivated most of my portfolio.

-SXP - irregular review timing, often very long waits before a lot get reviewed, but sometimes very fast reviews.
+SXP - RIP - no more, this is just historical now: irregular review timing, often very long waits before a lot get reviewed, but sometimes very fast reviews.
 Rather poor sales, with frustrating low return subscription sales of the largest sizes.
 They seemed to start out ok for me, but haven't increased much despite a lot of new images there.

-FP - they take pretty much everything, and you can set your own prices.
+FP - they take pretty much everything, and you could set your own prices (no longer).
 The search seems rather random in how it sorts images.
 Slow sales (0 to a few a month).
+Seemed to pick up a little bit in 2010, but dropped again in 2011.

 It is interesting to watch this business progress.
 I think the macrostocks in a way brought this on by denying access to most amateur photographers with technical and other hurdles.
 Then when microstock started, they denigrated it (possibly with good reason, some of the earliest uploads are pretty sad).
 Now they are trying to get a piece of it (Getty bought IS), Corbis says they will start or buy up a microstock (Snapvillage).
 I also think that the microstocks are getting a lot pickier and in many cases the quality of the photography is quite similar to much of what is on the macros (but not even close to the cream of the crop).
 Hopefully the microstocks will continue to increase their prices and payouts for the larger better photos and someone like Flickr won't start giving stuff away for free to cut the bottom out completely.
 I think the proliferation of decent reasonably cheap digital cameras has done more to change the old school way photographers made money.
 Microstocks are more of a byproduct of talented amateurs trying to make a buck rather than the cause.